berlinplan/berlinplan.github.io/readme.md

 High Tech.
 If societies Decide - they could Invest to Invest in Laboratories how - Technologies

- if psychopathical Entertainments are reduced.
-What to do in free time?
--Time to play and educate children -instead of tik tok Instagram sexualsation?

-Start to Produce food instead of letting Avocado shipped from 10000km?

-Clean the damage of last years?

 ## How can the environmental crisis be resolved?